QuentinRa/blog.quentinra.dev/info/assembly/index.md

 * ``as``: assemble, create a `.o` file
 * ``ld``: link, create a `.out` file

-If you got good eyes, you should have notice that this is the same that in C, with ``gcc -c``(.o) and `gcc` (.out).
+If you got good eyes, you should have noticed that this is the same that in C, with ``gcc -c``(.o) and `gcc` (.out).
-That's really is the case, in fact you can fix assembly code with ``C`` code and doing that helped me quite a lot to learn assembly, like writing the code in ``C`` then removing the function in C and writing it in ``ARM``.
+You can mix assembly code with ``C`` code and doing that helped me quite a lot to learn assembly, like writing the code in ``C`` then removing a function in C and writing it in ``ARM``
+(so I didn't have to write everything is looking for the issue when the program was not working).

 <hr class="sr">